Aller au contenu

 Best for: classic, formal weddings.

-Father & Sons offers original suits with bold cuts and prints that stand out from the crowd.
+Father & Sons goes for original cuts and bolder prints that stand out in the wedding photos.

 Strengths: